pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 Or, just pass the command's output directly

     wx3/static/debug $ <path-to-pwsafe's osx-build-wx> -d -k `xcodebuild -version -sdk macosx10.9 Path`

+### M1 Macs
+You'd need to build it yourself, like this

+cd wxWidgets  # chdir into wxWidgets sources mkdir arm     # make a folder for arm64 + x86_64 builds cmake -B arm -DCMAKE_OSX_ARCHITECTURES='arm64;x86_64'

+This will build wxWidgets for both architectures.

 ### Point Xcode to your wxWidgets Build